Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 10. When to Go

 The best time for a dahabiya Nile cruise is October to April, when the weather is cooler.
 We went in January, and the days were perfect, but I was glad I brought a fleece for those chilly nights.
-Unless you enjoy sweating buckets, avoid the summer.
-The only thing worse than the Egyptian summer sun is the regret of not planning ahead.
+Unless you enjoy sweating buckets, I would definitely avoid the summer.

 Edfu Temple of Horus in Egypt